specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 Some services are only included with F3 licenses, such as email and the Power Platform.
 Check out [Understand frontline worker user types and licensing](flw-licensing-options.md) to determine the type of licenses you need for your users.

-## Step 2: Set up your environment and core Microsoft 365
+## Set up your environment and core Microsoft 365

 The Microsoft 365 admin center has a set of [Setup guides](/microsoft-365/enterprise/setup-guides-for-microsoft-365) that walk you through the steps to set up the products, security features, and collaboration tools in Microsoft 365.
 The setup guides are accessible from the [Setup guidance page](https://aka.ms/setupguidance) in the Microsoft 365 admin center.

 1. Use the [Prepare your environment](https://aka.ms/prepareyourenvironment) guide to prepare your organization's environment for Microsoft 365 and Office 365 services.
 1. Use the [Microsoft 365 setup](https://aka.ms/microsoft365setupguide) guide to set up productivity tools, security policies, and device management capabilities.
 You can also use this advisor to set up and configure your organization's devices.

-## Step 3: Provision users, configure groups, and assign licenses
+## Provision users, configure groups, and assign licenses

+> [!NOTE]
-Now that you have Microsoft 365 set up, you can start to add users, organize them into groups, and assign licenses.
-Much of this information is also in the [downloadable technical planning guide](https://go.microsoft.com/fwlink/?linkid=2211637).
+> Much of this information is also in the [downloadable technical planning guide](https://go.microsoft.com/fwlink/?linkid=2211637).

 ### Provision users

-Before you provision frontline users, you should create new administrator accounts or review and update your existing [administrator accounts in Microsoft Entra ID](/entra/identity/role-based-access-control/permissions-reference).
+Before you provision frontline users, consider creating new administrator accounts or review and update your existing [administrator accounts in Microsoft Entra ID](/entra/identity/role-based-access-control/permissions-reference).
 [Learn more about what Microsoft Entra admin roles you might need for Microsoft 365](/microsoft-365/admin/add-users/about-admin-roles).

+Microsoft 365 for frontline workers uses Microsoft Entra ID as the underlying identity service for delivering and securing all apps and resources.
+Users must have an identity that exists in Microsoft Entra ID to access Microsoft 365 apps.

-In this step, you'll create user identities for your frontline workers in Microsoft Entra ID.
-You can import users in three ways:
+If you choose to manage frontline user identities with Active Directory Domain Services (AD DS) or a third-party identity provider, you'll need to federate these identities to Microsoft Entra ID.
+You can import users in the following ways:

 - **Integrate Microsoft Entra ID with an existing Active Directory instance:** [Microsoft Entra Connect](/entra/identity/hybrid/connect/how-to-connect-install-prerequisites) replicates Active Directory user accounts to Microsoft Entra ID, allowing a user to have a single identity capable of accessing both local and cloud-based resources.
 - **Integrate Microsoft Entra ID with a third-party identity solution:** Microsoft Entra ID supports integration with some third-party providers through federation.